Charu Sharma: Career

-When The Economic Times talked to him about the IPL controversy he said,"I think I worked very hard for it, probably the hardest ever.
+When The Economic Times talked to him about his Royal Challengers Bangalore dismissal he said: "I think I worked very hard for it, probably the hardest ever.
 Few matches were lost earlier and so heads were lost too.
 I like to believe that I was in the line of the steam of a pressure cooker that was waiting to release."

 Pro Kabaddi

 The Pro Kabaddi League is a professional kabaddi league founded in 2014.
-It is formulated as an eight-city league played in a "caravan format," traveling together to all 8 venues to play a total of 60 Matches.
 It is an initiative of Mashal Sports, a company which was co-founded by Anand Mahindra and Sharma, who is also a director of Mashal Sports.
 Star India acquired a 74% stake in Mashal Sports, and now has control over the entire league as a majority owner of Mashal Sports.
 Mashal Sports has acquired the rights to organize the league for a period of 10 years from International Kabaddi Federation (IKF) with an option to renew it further.

 Coca-Cola Bahrain Premier League 2018

 Charu Sharma was among the invitees to promote cricket in Bahrain and held the finals of Coca-Cola Bahrain Premier League Quiz 2018.

+He is also a member of the Bangalore Political Action Committee (B.PAC).

+FUH Cast by Fakeeh University Hospital Dubai

+FUHCast were thrilled to have the famous cricket commentator, Mr. Charu Sharma, as a special guest.
+Mr. Charu dives into the world of sports injuries, player health, and other medical-related topics.
+This episode at Fakeeh University Hospital Dubai packed with valuable insights for athletes, sports enthusiasts, and anyone interested in the intersection of sports and health.

+Personal life

+Sharma is married to Anuja Sharma (née Mahindra).
+His wife is the sister of Indian industrialist Anand Mahindra.

+His father was the educationist Mr N.C.
+Sharma, a former vice-principal of Mayo College, Ajmer.